Per curiam decision: State

 The Supreme Court of California occasionally releases decisions in the name of "The Court" but they are not necessarily unanimous.
 Sometimes, they are accompanied by extensive concurring and dissenting opinions.

 The Supreme Court of Florida frequently releases death penalty opinions in a per curiam form, even if there are concurring and dissenting opinions to the majority.

 Many decisions of the New York Supreme Court, Appellate Division, especially in the First and Second Judicial Departments, do not designate an author.
 Across the Departments, the per curiam designation is used in attorney disciplinary decisions.

 Canada

-The Supreme Court of Canada uses the term "The Court" instead of per curiam.
+The Supreme Court of Canada uses the term "The Court" ("La Cour" in the French versions) instead of per curiam.
 The practice began around 1979 by Chief Justice Laskin, borrowing from the US Supreme Court practice of anonymizing certain unanimous decisions.

 However, unlike US courts, which use per curiam primarily for uncontroversial cases, the Supreme Court tends to attribute decisions to "The Court" in important and controversial cases, to emphasize that the Court is speaking with one voice.